 About Jobs

 The The "Jobs" page icon is a 3D pyramid of three squares.
-Jobs page of a project selected from the The "Projects" module icon is a folder.
-Projects module library gives you access to the library of embedded and external jobs of this project.
+Jobs page lets you access the library of embedded and external jobs of a project.

-The pages for embedded and external jobs are the same, except for a few details, which will be mentioned if necessary in the corresponding explanations.
-Thus, the word "job" includes both embedded and external uses.
+The pages for embedded and external jobs are similar, except for a few details, which will be mentioned in the corresponding explanations when necessary.
+Thus, the word job includes both embedded and external uses.

 What is a job?

-A job is a computation task performed inside projects on Saagie using one of the embedded or external technologies.
+A job is a computation task performed inside projects on Saagie.
+It uses one of the embedded or external technologies.
 Jobs run through a command line and can be launched individually or as part of a data pipeline.

-Jobs are listed with some basic information, such as the name of the job (a), the technology icon (b), the type of the job (c), the job status (d), and the last executed job instance (e).
-You can also run (f), upgrade, revert to the last instance, or delete the job (g) from the job library.
+Jobs are listed with some basic information, such as the name (a), technology used (b), job type (c), status (d), and last instance executed (e).

 Focused image of listed jobs.

-When creating a job, you choose a category and a technology for it.
-For each category, the available technologies depend on the technologies you selected when you created the project.
+When you create a job, you select a category and a technology for it.
+The technologies that are available in each category depend on the technologies that you selected when you created the project.

 A job category does not impact the job execution, it helps you to organize your jobs.
 There are three default job categories: